 You can go to church or use the local leisure centre.

-Student Engagement Officers and Sports & Leisure Activity Makers work in the evenings and weekends to help you get the most of your time at college.
+Student Engagement Officers and the Sports & Leisure team work in the evenings and at weekends to help you get the most of your time at college.

 You can choose what leisure, social, weekend activities and trips you do – your parents/carers can help you decide.

 Staff will help you chose sports and enrichment sessions.

 Derwen College will support and encourage you to take part in all activities at college.

 Before you start Derwen College new students and their family can come along and look around the college campus.